 The major manufacturers are Blum and Grass, with some generic brands starting to enter the market.

-Side Mount Drawer Slides
+4. Side Mount Type of Drawer Slides

 Chances are pretty good you have a cabinet, piece of furniture, file cabinet or tool box with large steel drawer slides mounted on the side of the drawer.